CHAPTER 4

 He had not been too perturbed by the thinly veiled threat of less frequent sex.
 He feels it is his fate anyway: an inevitable consequence of being married for 35 years.
 As for the accusation that he carries too much fat?
 No, he had told himself that Myra’s elfin physique is the outlier.
 She is forever altering her clothing purchases to fit a double zero anatomy.
 That, he had decided, is a biased reference point for determining what qualifies as being overweight.
 Everyone she knows is bulkier than her.

+Agarwal’s trickling urine stream finally runs dry, and he rises from the hotel room's toilet seat to pull the flush lever.
+It strikes him that the roar of the pressure-assisted toilet tank is a pointedly disproportionate response to his meagre voiding.
 As he washes his hands, he catches the reflection of his bare torso in the mirror.
-He turns sideways so there is no uncertainty concerning the nature of his abdominal profile.
+A sideways turn leaves no doubt as to the unflattering nature of his abdominal profile.
 After all, he is a doctor – that is, he trained as one before redirecting his career into full-time research.
 He wonders if he is becoming one of those physicians that ignore their own symptoms.
 Maybe I should stop pairing Netflix with wine and cheese?
 But without letting on to Myra.

 While Agarwal contemplates the implications of his body mass index and loss of libido, a thirtysomething pharmaceutical sales rep expresses her appreciation for Nick Robbin’s muscular physique and sexual prowess.
 Following an eight-hour overnight adventure in his hotel room, she leaves with a polite smile for a morning flight.

-Nick had planned this trip only three weeks ago, after his conversation with Agarwal Rakesh while at Gunn University.
+Robbins had planned this trip only three weeks ago, after his conversation with Agarwal Rakesh while at Gunn University.
 At that point, it had been too late to book accommodation in the city.
 The rooms had been swallowed up by a number of downtown events, particularly Tulane’s popular, annual book fair.
 So he had reluctantly booked an airport hotel.
 Yesterday's late arrival due to a delayed flight, and the effort he would have to put in to arrange for taxis, had taken away his appetite for venturing downtown.
 Which is how he ended up in the hotel bar, where he had met Emily.
-That is not the only reason Nick is in an upbeat mood.
-Today he plans to expose Lydia Goode.
-Or whoever she is.
+That is not the only reason Robbins is upbeat.
+He has convinced himself that the journalist who calls herself Lydia Goode hides behind a pseudonym because of a dark secret.
+Why else would she have hidden her previous life from the internet?
+He aims to expose that hidden information.
+He hopes he can use it to end her career.
+Today he will execute the first stage of his plan.

 Agarwal is also trying to satisfy a thirst.
 He makes what he considers a reasonable attempt to coerce his room's espresso machine into yielding some coffee, but eventually he concedes defeat.

-He locates his reading glasses on the bedside table, and opens up his computer to check email.
-He sees that Steve had sent a message from the lab late the previous evening.
+He locates his reading glasses on the bedside table, and opens up his computer.
+A surge of energy overcomes his early morning’s tiredness.
+It is the exhilaration he always enjoys prior to a presentation.
+He intends to practice the talk again, but first he decides to check emails.
+Steve had sent a message from the lab late the previous evening.
 It concerns the manuscript that only requires slight revision in order to be accepted for publication.
 Steve had performed the work required to satisfy the referee’s requests.
 The postdoc also explained that he had repeated one of the study's control experiments.
 Unfortunately, he had obtained results that differ from those in the original manuscript.
 Their unpublished work is no longer consistent.

 Agarwal breathes out a lengthy sigh.
 He has endured many exhausting, drawn-out battles when commanding manuscripts to the point of publication.
-He has fought the triage system: journal editors can reject a study without it being sent for peer review.
-Their defensive ploy may be to label the study as too broad in scope for the journal’s specialized readership.
+Journal editors can reject a study without it being sent for peer review.
+Their ploy may be to label the study as too broad in scope for the journal’s specialized readership.
 Or too specialized for a journal’s multidisciplinary readers.
-After that, there is a duel with the journal over their choice of referees.
+If an author can bypass that triage system, the next step is to duel with the journal over their choice of referees.
 Agarwal has won some of those, through maneuvers that had excluded rivals (by inferring they are biased competitors), and recruited friendly colleagues (by heavily citing them in the manuscript, to advertise their expertise to journal editors).
-Finally, the referee’s ultimatums must be resolved.
+Next, the peer review creates obstacles to publication.
 It is easy to satisfy requests for simple, additional experiments.
 Other demands can be repulsed by arguing they are excessive, or illegitimate; preparation of a long and technically dense rebuttal letter can help to wear down the opposition.
 Such tactics of attrition explain why publishing a research study is often a protracted process.
-But this manuscript had been an exception.
+But this one manuscript had been an exception.
 The journal had loved it.
 It had been a walk-over.
 Until Steve’s email had cancelled the victory parade at the very last minute.

-For the next hour, Agarwal reworks the talk.
-He removes the data that Steve has questioned, along with the other exciting information in the unpublished manuscript.
+An adrenaline crash leaves Agarwal with an acute sense of dissatisfaction.
+He knows he cannot present the unpublished results to the conference, now that they have been tarnished by irreproducibility.
+For the next hour, he reworks the talk.
+He removes the data that Steve has questioned, along with the other exciting information.
 In its place, Agarwal inserts PowerPoint slides that summarize his group's older work that has been published during the last three years.
 Agarwal accepts the price he pays is a rather staid and unoriginal presentation.
-But he feels he has no choice; he will no longer risk showing unpublished results.
+But he has no choice.

 Afterwards, he takes a long, hot shower.
 The heat stimulates endorphin release, and reduces levels of his stress hormones.
 He meditates in the rhythmic water flow.
 It is therapy that erodes the rough edges of his discontent.